artturipa/myblog/irm_basics/blog.md

 __Compliance scoring is the percentage of controls that are compliant for a specific control objective.__

-**Control Objective Compliance Score**
-Is calculated for Control Objective.
+**Control Objective Compliance Score** is calculated for Control Objective.
 Control Objective can be related to citation (from regulation) or to Policy.
 Formula for the calculation considers all controls per entities that use the control:

 Formula: Sum of weight of compliant controls / Sum of weight of all controls * 100